The IMP Club Ltd Rules

 3. MEMBERSHIP: A membership year will run from the first day of the month in which the application is accepted.
 An Associate membership year will run concurrent with that of the linked Full Membership.
 The renewal month will be the month containing the anniversary of the date of acceptance.
 An Associate Membership cannot be renewed as such unless the linked Full membership is also renewed at the same time.
 Upon payment of the appropriate subscription (less joining fee) the Associate Member can assume Full Membership status at any time.

-4. JOINING FEE: An individual applying for Full Membership of the Club for the first time or an individual re-applying for Full Membership after two months or more of lapsed membership, will be required to pay a joining fee.
+4. JOINING FEE: An individual applying for Full Membership of the Club for the first time or an individual re-applying for Full Membership after lapsed membership, will be required to pay a joining fee.
 No further joining fee will be payable for continuous membership.
 The Committee may decide to waive the joining fee in certain cases and at appropriate times and events, for promotional purposes.

-5. SUBSCRIPTION: Membership subscriptions, joining fees and Associate Membership fees, shall be such amounts as shall be decided by the Committee from time to time and approved by the members at a General Meeting.
+5. SUBSCRIPTION: Membership subscriptions, joining fees and Associate Membership fees, shall be such amounts as shall be decided by the Committee at an annual review and approved by the members at a General Meeting.

-8. EXPULSION OF MEMBERS: Any member who acts against the interest of the club, brings the Imp Club Ltd into disrepute or acts in a manner that is liable to do so may be expelled from the club by the committee provided that at least two thirds of the committee are in favour of the expulsion of the member and provided that the member is given at least seven days and not more than six weeks’ notice of the meeting at which their expulsion is to be discussed.
-The member shall be given the right to appeal to the committee in writing
+8. EXPULSION OF MEMBERS: Any member who acts against the interest of the club, brings the Imp Club Ltd into disrepute or acts in a manner that is liable to do so may be expelled from the club.
+To effect such an action the matter must first be discussed at a Committee Meeting before going forward for a vote by the entire committee by proxy or in person.
+The member is given at least seven days and not more than six weeks’ notice of the meeting at which their expulsion is to be discussed.
+The member shall be given the right to appeal to the committee in writing.

-9. RESIGNATION: Any Member ceasing voluntarily to be a member of the Club shall cease thereafter to enjoy any of the privileges of membership or to have any claim on the property of the Club but shall remain liable to any debts due to the Club from him.
+9. RESIGNATION: Any Member ceasing voluntarily to be a member of the Club shall cease thereafter to enjoy any of the privileges of membership or to have any claims on the property of the Club.
+The member shall remain liable for any debts due to the Club from him/her.
+Any such Member will not be entitled to either a full or partial refund.

-11. THE BOARD OF DIRECTORS: The Board of Directors shall consist of Chairman, Club Secretary and Treasurer.
-Nomination, any Honorary, Full or Associate Member is eligible for nomination to the post of Chairman, Club Secretary and Treasurer, providing they have the necessary skills to undertake the relevant post.
-Nominations by a third party must be signed by the proposer who must first obtain the permission of the member or an intimation that the member is willing to serve in the post for which he is being nominated.
+11. THE BOARD OF DIRECTORS: The Board of Directors shall consist of at least two and normally three positions: Chairman, Club Secretary and Treasurer.
+Nomination: any Honorary, Full or Associate Member is eligible for nomination to the post of Chairman, Club Secretary and Treasurer, providing they have the necessary skills to undertake the relevant post.
 All nominations must be submitted to the Club Secretary at least five months before the date of the AGM or other such date to be determined by the Committee.
-No two Board of Directors posts shall be held by one individual or by the spouse, member of the immediate family or partner.
+No two Board of Directors posts shall be held by one individual or by the spouse, member of the immediate family or partner of a Director.

-12. THE COMMITTEE: The Committee shall consist of the Board of Directors together with such other officers as the Board of Directors may desire but subject to the minimum of four such officers.
-The Committee shall have the power to co-opt other members as they deem necessary.
+12. THE COMMITTEE: The Committee shall consist of the Board of Directors together with such other Positions as the Board of Directors may desire but subject to the minimum of four such posts The Committee shall have the power to co-opt other members as they deem necessary.

-13. NOMINATION: Any Honorary, Full or Associate Member is eligible for nomination to a post on the Committee excluding the Board of Director posts, The Chairman, Club Secretary and Treasurer, as described in rule 11.
-Nominations by a third party must be signed by the proposer who must first obtain the permission of the member or an intimation that the member is willing to serve on the Committee in the post for which he is being nominated.
-All nominations must be submitted to the Club Secretary at least 14 days before the date of the AGM.
+13. NOMINATION OF OFFICERS: Any Honorary, Full or Associate Member is eligible for nomination to a post on the Committee excluding the Board of Director posts, The Chairman, Club Secretary and Treasurer, as described in rule 11.
+All nominations should be submitted to the Club Secretary at least 56 days before the date of the AGM.

-15. COMMITTEE MEETINGS: The Committee shall meet whenever summoned by the Club Secretary who may convene a meeting of his own accord, or shall do so by direction of the Chairman, or on a requisition signed by at least four Committee members.
+15. COMMITTEE MEETINGS: The Committee shall meet whenever summoned by the Club Secretary who may convene a meeting of his/her own accord, or shall do so by direction of the Chairman, or on a requisition signed by at least four Committee members.
 The Club Secretary must give at least five days’ notice of any Committee meeting.
-The date of Committee meetings will be normally published in the next available Club magazine.
+The date of Committee meetings will normally be published in the next available Club magazine.
 Any Honorary, Full or Associate member is entitled to attend any Committee meeting.
+All Committee members are expected to submit activity reports to the Club Secretary in a timely manner for inclusion to each Committee meeting.
 Copies of the minutes of Committee meetings will be available to Club members upon request from the Club Secretary.
-A committee member who fails to attend two consecutive committee meetings within a year, whether or where no apologies have been sent may have (at the discretion of the committee) deemed to have resigned or by common agreement to make the post Ex-Officio.
+A committee member who fails to participate may (at the discretion of the committee) be deemed to have resigned.

-16. VOTING AT COMMITTEE MEETINGS: Each elected Committee member present at a committee meeting shall be entitled to exercise one vote.
+16. VOTING AT COMMITTEE MEETINGS: Each elected or co-opted Committee member present at a committee meeting shall be entitled to exercise one vote.
+Where a Committee post is held jointly this Committee position is only entitled to a single vote.
 Any Club Member present who is not a duly elected Committee member will not be entitled to vote.
 The Chairman shall not vote except in the exercise of a casting vote.
 Any Committee member may demand a vote by ballot.

 17. ANNUAL GENERAL MEETING: The Annual General Meeting of the Club shall be held each year at a time and date fixed by the Committee in accordance with the Companies Act, as amended.
 The Annual General Meeting shall:-